cytomining/cytominer-database/README.rst

 developed to handle the special cases in which tables that cannot be concatenated automatically.

 There are two options for the key **reference_option**:
 The first option is to create a designated folder containing one .csv reference file for every kind of file ("Cytoplasm.csv", "Nuclei.csv", ...) and save the folder path in the config file as **reference_option** = *path/to/reference/folder*, where the path is relative to the source_directory from the ingest command.
 These reference files' schema will determine the schema of the Parquet file into which all .csv files of its kind will be ingested.
-Therefore, the reference files must be carefully selected to be complete in the number of columns and possess correct column names and types.
+.. warning:: This option relies on manual selection, hence the chosen reference files must be checked explicitly: Make sure the .csv files are complete in the number of columns and contain no NaN values.

 Alternatively, the reference files can be found automatically from a sampled subset of all existing files.
 This is the case if **reference_option** = *sample* is set.